cutimage - Fotolia

 Speed is crucial, but organizations are also concerned with agility.

-Agile business intelligence (BI) development could allow you to more rapidly prototype and build new real-time data analytics applications, but it isn't necessarily linked to the [real-time] movement, Rouda said.
+Agile business intelligence (BI) development could allow you to more rapidly prototype and build real-time data analytics applications, but it isn't necessarily linked to the [real-time] movement, Rouda said.

 "Agile is actually one of the biggest challenges because over the last 20 years, the expertise to build robust, scalable, mission critical BI environments has grown, but we still don't know how to build them quickly, reliably, and inexpensively.
 And when requirements change, we don't know how to change them," said Boris Evelson, vice president and principal analyst at Forrester.